UCI UNDERGROUND SCHOLARS PROGRAM

 We prioritize our services for formerly incarcerated students.
 We define system-impacted as a person who is legally, economically, or familially affected in a negative way by the incarceration of a close relative.
 System-impacted also includes people who have been arrested and/or convicted without incarceration.

-Underground Scholars Initiative (USI) is the student org that works in partnership with the UCI Underground Scholars Program which is lead and run by UCI staff.
+Underground Scholars Initiative (USI) is the student org that works in partnership with the UCI Underground Scholars Program.
 USI is completely student-run.
 The two organizations are separate and aligned.
 To learn more information on USI at UCI click here.

 Check out this interview with our esteemed Director of the UCI Underground Scholars program, Hector Cervantes.